Every Event is a Greenfield Build

 Live Event Support

-During the event, we monitor the network remotely through InControl2.
+InControl2 gives us remote visibility throughout the event.
 If a carrier drops or throughput degrades, we see it before the production team does.
-For larger events, we provide on-site technical support throughout the show.
-We carry spare hardware as standard, so if a device fails, we swap it and restore service within minutes.
+For larger events, on-site technical support runs throughout the show.
+Spare hardware is always on hand; if a device fails, we swap it and restore service within minutes.

 Strike and Debrief

 After the event, we collect the equipment, back up the logs and produce a usage report showing bandwidth consumption, failover events and connection quality across each zone.
-This data feeds into planning for the next event, helping us optimise kit allocation and SIM data budgets.
+That data feeds directly into planning for the next event, sharpening kit allocation and SIM data budgets.

 Hardware for Events

-We recommend and supply Peplink hardware matched to the scale and requirements of each event.
-These are the products we deploy most often in live event environments:
+Hardware is matched to the scale and requirements of each event.
+These are the products that go out most often:

 HD4 MBX